-6. Action 2: Reporting to authorities
+7. Action 2: Reporting to authorities

-As soon as immediate health and safety concerns are addressed you must report all incidents, suspicions, and disclosures of child abuse as soon as possible.
+As soon as immediate health and safety concerns are addressed you must report all incidents, allegations, suspicions, and disclosures of child abuse as soon as possible.
 Failure to report physical and sexual child abuse may amount to a criminal offence.
+These must be reported to relevant authorities, regardless of whether there is a legal obligation to report.